-Get a chance to learn about the intersecting skills of supporting social determinants of health, cultural competence and health literacy.
+Get a chance to learn about the intersecting skills of addressing social determinants of health and cultural humility.

 This interactive training program goes beyond the basics and takes a ‘deeper dive’ by exploring how ‘Culture Matters’ in better understanding a person/family's hopes, dreams and goals.
-Build the practitioner competencies needed to improve engagement, health literacy and health activation – while supporting people in taking ownership of their health, wellness and improved quality of life.
+Build the practitioner competencies needed to improve engagement and health activation while addressing the structural barriers that impede a individual or family's progress towards their goals.

 How might we advance racial equity in our communities and commit to an anti-racism framework and identity?

 What are the key terms, concepts, and definitions we need to understand together?

 What are the ways we can talk about race issues and establish shared values?